jquacinella/sentry/README.md

 ## Building

-The compose file relies on an image named `senrty_image`, and to build it, run:
+The compose file relies on an image named `sentry_image`, and to build it, run:

 ```
-sudo docker build --rm=true -t senrty_image ./
+sudo docker build --rm=true -t sentry_image ./
 ```